status-im/dappcon-workshop-dapp/instructions/6 Coding: dApp.md

 ## Coding: dApp
-Let’s use the `EmbarkJS` API to interact with our contact in our dApp.
+Let’s use the code-generated `DTwitter` API and the `EmbarkJS` API to interact with our contact in our dApp.
 As we update the .js files, notice how Embark watches the files and compiles as we save.
 ###### `CreateUser.js`
 1. We need to update the `_handleChange` function that will check if a user exists as the user types in a username.
 ```